 “Repetition is the mother of learning” was a phrase often repeated back in my days of learning and teaching Russian.
 I believe it is true, particularly for learning a language.
-It is also true that immersion or other forms of learning-by-doing are much more effective than rote learning from a textbook.
-What has really struck me during the past year, however, is how fundamentally important an individual’s will is to true learning.
+It is also true that immersion or other forms of learning-by-doing are much more effective than rote learning from a textbook (or rote repetition for that matter).

 Neither repetition nor doing culminate in learning if the will to learn is not present.

 I also think that institutions have dramatically less control over meeting this challenge than has been assumed (or at least desired) traditionally.
-Attempts at imposing control have a tendency to sap the individual’s will to learn, resulting in rote rather than real learning.
+Attempts at imposing control have a tendency to sap the individual’s will, resulting in rote rather than real learning.